Yelp/engage.android/Jump_Integration_Guide.md

        session[:user_id] = user.id
     end

-If you're using the Rails <tt>ActionController</tt> session, you should set the cookie expiration to an appropriate value for a mobile device:
+If you're using the Rails `ActionController` session, you should set the cookie expiration to an appropriate value for a mobile device:

 [sourcecode lang="ruby"]# This initializer block is found in app/config/environment.rb